beautytechy/node-db-challenge/README.md

 - [ ] What is the name given to a table column that references the primary key on another table.

-The name given to a table column that references the primary key on another table is "foreign key".
+The name given to a table column that references the primary key on another table is _foreign key_.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.